Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Endometriosis

 Endometriosis is a condition where the tissues that normally line your uterus develop outside your uterus, in other parts of your body, usually the fallopian tubes and ovaries.
-Endometriosis is extremely painful and can cause severe cramping and heavy bleeding.
+Endometriosis is extremely painful and can cause severe cramping and heavy menstrual bleeding.

-Endometrial tissue cannot exit your body through your monthly cycle, like the lining of your uterus.
+Endometrial tissue cannot exit your body through your monthly menstrual cycle, like the lining of your uterus.
 As such, it can create painful cysts that need medical attention for removal.

 • Trouble becoming pregnant